kelu124/echomods/include/UniBoard.md

 ## Other

-* One 6x2 header for add-ons (Pon, Poff, 5V, 3.3V, Gain, TGC, GND, SDA, SCL, 3V, PWM, Tracker)
+* One 6x2 header for add-ons (Pon, Poff, 5V, 3.3V, Gain, TGC, GND, SDA, SCL, 3V, PWM, Tracker).
+Silkscreen for the different items

 ## Capa touch